jeevanandham572/Jeevs-PDF-OCR-/README.md

 ---

+## ⬇️ Download

+Download the latest version from release page
+---

 ## 🔍 What is PDF OCR?

 PDF OCR (Optical Character Recognition for PDF) is a technology that makes scanned PDF files, images, or documents readable and searchable by converting the pictures of text into actual text data.